FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch7.md

 Other related use cases (not shown) include ‘Assign a right to a process’ and ‘Remove a right from a process’.

-Figure 7.3: Sequence diagram for the use case ‘Access a resource’
+<Figures figure="7-3">Sequence diagram for the use case ‘Access a resource’</Figures>

 ### IMPLEMENTATION